 DBA forms (another name for Fictitious Firm Name Forms) must be filed with the Washoe County Clerk.
 To learn more about the county's DBA process, click HERE.

-To explore other business resources, click on the Economic Development Authority of Western Nevada (EDAWN).
+To explore other business resources, click on the logos for the Economic Development Authority of Western Nevada (EDAWN) and Western Nevada Development District.

 White Pine County